Pymble supports National Reconciliation Week

 “I am from a tribe called Kamilaroi.
 The Kamilaroi, also called the Gamilaraay, are an Indigenous Australian people whose lands extend from New South Wales to southern Queensland.
 They form one of the four largest Indigenous nations in Australia.

 “Recently I watched a film called ‘Rabbit Proof Fence’.
 This movie made me realise how lucky I am.
-As a half caste, if I was born 20 years earlier, I would have been taken away from my family.
+If I was born 20 years earlier, I would have been taken away from my family.
 I don’t know how I could ever do that.
 This made me not take my family for granted.

 “The Stolen Generation was the children of Australian Aboriginal and Torres Strait Islander descent who were forcefully removed from their families by the Australian Federal and State government agencies and church missions.
 It started in 1910 and was still occurring in 1970, in a time where many of our parents were alive.
 Stolen Generation children were taught to reject their Indigenous heritage; their names were often changed, and they were forbidden to speak their traditional languages.
 Some children were adopted by non-indigenous families, others were sent to institutions where abuse, neglect and sexual assault were common.